Sanity is overrated.

 ) And I believe that you, sir, are a bitchweiner.

-: N-no!
+) N-no!
 I'm not, I swear!
 Please don't hurt me!

-: Do you know what I do to bitchweiners like yourself, huh?
+Do you know what I do to bitchweiners like yourself, huh?
 HUH, BERTRAM?
 I eat them for breakfast.
 I eat them for tea.
 I eat them for supper.
 Hell, I even eat them for a midnight snack.

-: That's right.
+That's right.
 Be afraid.
 Be very afraid.

-: I-I'll give you a-anything you want, just please don't eat me!
+I-I'll give you a-anything you want, just please don't eat me!
 I-I'll co-operate, I swear!

 in that box.
 Then I'll ship the box to India and back.
 Then I'll go to the local supermarket and buy myself a big, sharp butcher's knife.
 Then

 ) And punch you in the face.

-(Bertram bursts into tears
+(Bertram bursts into tears.

 (Staring at Bertram

-: Okay, that's it.
+Okay, this is ridiculous.
 I'm done here.

 (momentarily breaking out of the bad Mafia accent

 ) Wait!
 Where are you going?

-: But who's gonna be my good cop?
+But who's gonna be my good cop?

 And so on.

-The others didn't care though.
+The others didn't seem to care about Cooper and Caroline's meeting place of choice, however.
 Once Freddy got over the initial shock of there being a library at our school, he (and Dom and Potter) just kind of shrugged it off.

 yn would make sure of it.